google/bazel-to-cmake/README.md

 your private rules and headers stay private.
 Of major build systems, Bazel gives you the most tools for imposing structure on your build and enforcing this structure.
-When I port build systems to Bazel, I often catch things that weren't quite right before, but happened to work in a more permissive build system.
+When I port build systems to Bazel, I often catch things that weren't quite right before but happened to work in a more permissive build system.
 A correct build is easier to reproduce, parallelize, distribute across a cluster, and is just generally easier to reason about.

 These attributes make Bazel a great "source of truth" build system, in my opinion.
-During development you can build with the most rigorous checking, and your build system can be written in a nice, readable language.
+During development, you can build with the most rigorous checking, and your build system can be written in a nice, readable language.